juniperislost/lisp.py/README.md

-# arithmetic-lang.py
+# lisp.py

-A simple language developed in Python for learning.
+A simple lisp interpreter written in Python.